osg-htc/docs/docs/worker-node/install-singularity.md

     (such as requiring the `--net=host` option in Docker).

     !!! danger "Danger: current public exploit"
-        As December 19, 2018 there is no patch from Redhat for a [public exploit](https://access.redhat.com/security/cve/CVE-2017-16939)
+        As of December 19, 2018 there is no patch from Redhat for a [public exploit](https://access.redhat.com/security/cve/CVE-2017-16939)
         of a vulnerability due to the combination of network namespaces and user namespaces.
 This vulnerability can crash a kernel and